-If you want to learn how to master small group training to make more money, keep it locked as I will be bringing out some paid content on how to max out you earning.
+If you want to learn how to master small group training to make more money, keep it locked as I will be bringing out some paid content on how to maximize your earnings.

-One big way I’ll be teaching you how to do that is through the art of small group training.
+One big way I’ll teach you how to do that is through small group training.

 Mastering the group approach can help you net more revenue in the same amount of time.

-for example, a small group of say, 10 clients will bring you more in a hours session that a single client.
+For example, a small group of, say, 10 clients will bring you more in an hour’s session than a single client.

-It ends up working cheaper for each individual client and makes you more money, the true definition of a win-win situation.
+It works cheaper for each client and makes you more money, the true definition of a win-win situation.

 Tip #2: Grow Progressively

 A big factor in determining how to make money as a personal trainer is how you map out your career progression.